-Be sure the work clamp makes good electrical contact to the work.

-Lower your headshield and scratch the electrode slowly over the metal, and you will see sparks fly.
-While scratching, lift the electrode 1/8" (3.2mm) and the arc is established.
+First be sure that the work clamp is making a good connection to the work.
+Lower your headshield and scratch the electrode slowly over the metal.
+Sparks will fly.
+While scratching, lift the electrode 1/8 inch (3.2 mm) and the arc will be established.

-NOTE: If you stop moving the electrode while scratching, the electrode will stick.
+NOTE: If you stop moving the electrode while scratching, the electrode will stick to the

-NOTE: Most beginners try to strike the arc by a fast jabbing motion down on the plate.
-Result: They either stick their electrode or their motion is so fast that they break the arc immediately.
+Most beginners try to strike the arc by a fast jabbing motion down onto the plate.
+Result: They either stick the electrode or their motion is so fast that they break the arc immediately.